martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/validations.md

 ## Validation errors

 Methods like `#valid?` or `#invalid?` only let you know whether a model instance is valid or invalid.
-But you'll likely want to know exactly what are the actual errors or how do add new ones.
+But you'll likely want to know exactly what are the actual errors or how to add new ones.

-As such, every model instances has an associated error set, which is an instance of [`Marten::Core::Validation::ErrorSet`](pathname:///api/Marten/Core/Validation/ErrorSet.html).
+As such, every model instance has an associated error set, which is an instance of [`Marten::Core::Validation::ErrorSet`](pathname:///api/Marten/Core/Validation/ErrorSet.html).

 ### Inspecting errors